hendriknielaender/double-trouble/data/blog/agile-roadmaps-release.md

 Given that a few of the ideas in this post convinced you to try and start moving closer to a hypothesis-led agile roadmap, what could be done?
-These are the steps you could take if you're not doign so already:
+These are the steps you could take if you're not doing so already:
-- Clearly write down the hypotheses behind your epics
+- Clearly write down the hypotheses behind your epics.
-- Talk to your users and use this feedback as input for your next sprint planning
+- Talk to your users and use this feedback as input for your next sprint planning.
-- Make sure you have a live dashboard somewhere of your KPIs
+- Make sure you have a live dashboard somewhere with your KPIs.
 - Avoid 'big bang' releases at the end of epics.
-Instead, focus on rolling out partial solutions iteratively to end-users. iteratively to end customers
+Instead, focus on rolling out partial solutions iteratively to end-users.
-- At the end of an epic, take the time to analyse the numbers and the real impact
+- At the end of an epic, take the time to analyze the numbers and the real impact.

 ## Rounding Up